carforyou/carforyou-assets-pkg/README.md

 - assets/src/badges/verified.svg -> title = verified badge
 For better browser support, assets-pkg also adds `aria-label` and `role=img`.

-If you are not happy with the auto-generated result you can pass a `title`, `titleId` and set `aria-label` to null as follows:
+If you are not happy with the auto-generated result you can pass a `title` and `aria-label` to overwrite it:

 ````javascript
 <BuyerProtectionIcon